 Performance Review and monitoring takes place in October, January, April, and August every financial year.
 Legislation makes provision for performance reporting to be tabled to Council at least twice in a financial year.
-As of 30 June 2018, performance evaluation applies to section 54 and 56 managers and does not cascade to other levels of employees.
+As of 30 June 2021, performance evaluation applies to section 54, 56 and middle managers.

-3.12.7.2 RISK MANAGEMENT
+4.5.8.2 RISK MANAGEMENT